richafnu/Viva/Viva/insights/advanced/analyst/publish-reports.md

 The Publish reports feature lets you share insights and reports directly with leaders, decision-makers, or even an entire organization in the recipient’s Viva Insights app.
 This helps to streamline the communication process between analysts and leadership, ensuring that organizational insights and data are delivered effectively alongside other Viva Insights content.

+A "report" can refer to:

+* Any Power BI report within Viva Insights.
+This could be a precomputed report on the home page, or a Power BI report that you access from the **Query results** tab.

-A "report" refers to any analyst-created dashboard that includes Viva Insights metrics, though it might also feature other types of metrics like surveys or Copilot metrics.
-Typically, this dashboard is a Power BI, but other formats are possible.
+* A custom report stored outside of Viva Insights that includes Viva Insights metrics or other types of metrics like surveys or Microsoft 365 Copilot metrics.
+This report is typically in Power BI but it doesn't have to be.
 You might have already shared this report via email, but with this feature you can publish it seamlessly within Viva Insights.

 Here's a few more details about how it works: